-MacBooks are incredible devices that allow us to store thousands of photos.
-Storing our data digitally can occasionally have its consequences, though.
-It can be easy to accidentally delete pictures with the click of a button or through a failed photo editing attempt or hard drive formatting.
-This can easily lead to permanently deleted photos from Mac.
+Macs and MacBooks are incredible devices that allow us to store thousands of digital photos.
+The new operating systems like Monterey, Ventura and Sonoma offer users incredible functionality.
+Unfortunately, it can be easy to accidentally delete pictures with the click of a button.
+This can result in permanently deleted or lost photos.

 There are many reasons for photo loss; the most common ones are listed below: